jyotil-raval/interview-questions/ReactJS/04 Expert Level.md

 > _Conclusion_: Accessibility is a fundamental aspect of React application development, requiring proactive design and development practices to ensure equal access and usability for all users.

-#### Expert 8> Describe the process of building a high-performance data visualization component in React.
+#### Expert 8> Describe the process of building a high-performance data visualization component in React

 > _Purpose_: Building a high-performance data visualization component in React involves efficiently rendering and manipulating large datasets, providing interactive visualizations with smooth user experience.